werf/werf/docs/_includes/reference/cli/werf_kubectl_patch.md

             If true, keep the managedFields when printing objects in JSON or YAML format.
       --subresource=''
             If specified, patch will operate on the subresource of the requested object.
 Must be
             one of [status scale].
-This flag is alpha and may change in the future.
+This flag is beta and may change in the future.
       --template=''
             Template string or path to template file to use when -o=go-template,
             -o=go-template-file.
 The template format is golang templates